RobertStewart/log4mongo-java/README.md

 # Installation / Configuration
-1. Start a local MongoDB server running on the default port - this is required for the unit tests.
-The --smallfiles arg makes the unit tests run about twice as fast, since databases are created and dropped several times, though it generally should not be used in production. mongod --smallfiles --dbpath ./mongodata
+1. Start local MongoDB servers running as replica set.
+This is required for the replica set part of the unit tests.
+The --smallfiles arg makes the unit tests run about twice as fast, since databases are created and dropped several times, though it generally should not be used in production.
+			$ mkdir -p /data/r0
+			$ mkdir -p /data/r1
+			$ mkdir -p /data/r2
+			$ mongod --replSet foo --smallfiles --port 27017 --dbpath /data/r0
+			$ mongod --replSet foo --smallfiles --port 27018 --dbpath /data/r1
+			$ mongod --replSet foo --smallfiles --port 27019 --dbpath /data/r2

+2. If this it the first time you have set up this replica set, then initiate it from the mongo shell:
+			$ mongo
+			> config = {"_id": "foo", members:[{_id: 0, host: 'localhost:27017'},{_id: 1, host: 'localhost:27018'},{_id: 2, host: 'localhost:27019', arbiterOnly: true}]}
+			> rs.initiate(config)

+3. Wait about a minute until the replica set is established.
+You can run rs.status() in the mongo shell to look for direct confirmation.

-2. Build the JAR file using Maven2 mvn clean package
+4. Build the JAR file using Maven2.
+This will run all the unit tests.
+       $ mvn clean package

-3. Deploy the target/log4mongo-java-x.y.jar file, along with the Log4J and MongoDB Java Driver jars, into the classpath of your Java application
+5. Deploy the target/log4mongo-java-x.y.jar file, along with the Log4J and MongoDB Java Driver jars, into the classpath of your Java application

-4. Configure log4j as usual, referring to the log4j.properties.sample file for the specific configuration properties the appender supports
+6. Configure log4j as usual, referring to the log4j.properties.sample file for the specific configuration properties the appender supports

 The TestMongoDbAppenderHosts test case tests replica sets.
 See notes in that test case